Commodity product Markup Language

 Commodity product Markup Language (CpML) is an industry standard used in wholesale energy trading.
 CpML is an XML-based business mark-up language used for interoperable representation of energy trades for the purpose of post-deal-execution processes like deal confirmation and regulatory reporting.

+The CpML standard defines the vocabulary for exchanging standardized messages for commodity trading and reporting processes and is growing according to increased coverage of post-trade services like eCM (electronic Confirmations Matching) and eRR (electronic Regulatory Reporting).
+It was extended to include document structures to exchange and validate invoices and netting statements in the energy sector (electronic Settlement Matching) by the EFET in 2019.

-History and governance
+History

 CpML 5.0 was first announced in 2013, and is based on previous standards created by European Federation of Energy Traders (EFET).
 CpML is governed by the CpML Foundation, a foundation under Dutch law created in 2014.

+Governance

-The Governance Board of the CpML Foundation consisted initially of representatives of EDF Trading, Freepoint Commodities Europe, Gazprom Marketing & Trading, RWE Supply & Trading and EFET.
+The Governance Board of the CpML Foundation consisted initially of representatives of EDF Trading, Freepoint Commodities Europe, Gazprom Marketing & Trading, RWE Supply & Trading, BP and EFET.